sapna2504/IntelSwitch-adaptive-protocol-switching/Modified-Chromium/README.md

 4. The browser process then constructs the final network request and selects the appropriate transport protocol: HTTP/2 over TCP, or HTTP/3 over QUIC.
 The browser manages two types of jobs for this purpose: the main job, which uses TCP, and the alt job, which uses QUIC.
 5. The job binding is protocol-dependent: if the server supports QUIC or another alternate service, the browser binds the request to the alt job; otherwise, it falls back to the main job.
 The decision logic for this binding is handled by the http_stream_factory_job_controller.cc component in Chromium.

+# Key Challenges in Integrating Application-Driven Protocol Selection into Chromium Browser:
+1. **Per-request protocol signaling**: Chromium’s default design makes protocol choices at connection setup, using ALPN negotiation or cached Alternative Services.
+These mechanisms operate at the session level and not at the granularity of individual HTTP requests.
+Associating transport preferences with each DASH segment request, therefore, required introducing new request-level flags, while avoiding concurrency hazards if these flags were stored in global state.
+2. **Deep cross-layer propagation:** HTTP requests traverse multiple layers: Blink (renderer), the network service (broker), and the net stack (transport).
+Adding a new field (preferredProtocol) required modifications across these layers and propagation through IPC boundaries.
+Further, this needs to be done all while maintaining stability and backward compatibility with existing request flows.
+3. **Job orchestration complexity:** The HttpStreamFactory::JobController maintains multiple parallel jobs (main, alternate, DNS-based ALPN) and resolves them via speculative racing.
+The controller aggressively cancels jobs once one succeeds, which is efficient for static protocol choices but incompatible with explicit protocol directives.
+Preventing premature job cancellation while still leveraging Chromium’s fallback paths required restructuring the job orchestration logic

 # Modified Chromium Implementation details:
 ![Chromium modifications](images/Modified-chromium.drawio.png)